Maesimt/articles/readme.md

 ## The situation

-Here's the situation, we have a function to serve a drink, a customer and a bartender.
+Here's the situation, we have a function to serve a drink, a person and a bartender.

 ```typescript
 class BarTender {